matildeoliveirasilvafeup/WebTechProject/README.md

 ## Running

-> Database is already populated.
+> The Database is already populated, so running the Project is as simple as executing the following command from the root directory:

     php -S localhost:9000